 - 1. Prescription Drug Products subject to Preauthorization require prior approval from The Plan's Pharmacy Benefit Manager before they can qualify for coverage under The Plan.
 If the Member does not obtain Preauthorization before a Prescription Drug Product is dispensed, the Member may pay for the prescription and then pursue authorization of the drug from The Plan's Pharmacy Benefit Manager.
 If the authorization is approved by The Plan's Pharmacy Benefit Manager, the Member should then submit a claim for the prescription drug on a prescription claim form to The Plan's Pharmacy Benefit Manager for reimbursement. - 2.
 Preauthorization does not guarantee payment of the Prescription Drug Product by The Plan.
 Even if the prescription drug has been preauthorized, coverage or payment can be affected for a variety of reasons.
-For example, the Member may have become ineligible as of the date the drug is dispensed or the Member's Benefits may have changed as of the date the drug is dispensed. - 3.
-The step therapy program requires that the Member has a prescription history for a "first-line" medication before The Plan will cover a "second-line" drug.
-A first-line drug is recognized as safe and works well in treating a specific medical condition, as well as being a cost-effective treatment option.
-A second-line drug is a less-preferred or likely a more costly treatment option.
-If the Member and his/her doctor decide that a first-line drug is not right for the Member or is not as good in treating Member's condition, the doctor should submit a Preauthorization request for coverage of the other drug. - 4.
-A dispensing limit is a limitation on the number or amount of a Prescription Drug Product covered within a certain time period.
-Dispensing limits are established to ensure that prescribed quantities are consistent with clinical dosing guidelines, to control for billing errors by pharmacies, to encourage dose consolidation, appropriate utilization, and to avoid misuse/abuse of the medication.
+For example, the Member may have become ineligible as of the date the drug is dispensed, or the Member's Benefits may have changed as of the date the drug is dispensed. - 3.
+The step therapy program requires that the Member has a prescription history for a prerequisite medication before The Plan will cover a targeted drug.
+If the Member and his/her doctor decide that a prerequisite drug is not right for the Member or is not as good in treating Member's condition, the doctor should submit a Preauthorization request for coverage of the other drug. - 4.
+A dispensing limit is a limitation on the number or amount of a Prescription Drug Product covered within a certain time period and quantity of covered medication per prescription.
+Dispensing limits are established to ensure that prescribed quantities are consistent with clinical dosing guidelines, appropriate utilization, and to avoid misuse/abuse of the medication.
 A prescription written for a quantity in excess of the established limit will require a clinical review before Benefits are available.